Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Experimental Results

 \subsection{Image data sets}

-We will apply our accelerated inference technique on three large dimensional data sets\footnote{Code is available at \texttt{https://github.com/michaelzhang01/acceleratedDP}}, the $ 28 \times 28 $ dimensional MNIST handwritten digit dataset \citep{LeCun:Cortes:1998}, consisting of a training set of 60,000 images and test set of 10,000 images, the $ 168 \times 192 $ dimensional Cropped Extended Yale Face Dataset B \citep{Lee:Ho:Kriegman:2005}, divided into 1,818 training images and 606 test set images, and the CIFAR-10 \citep{Krizhevsky:2009} image data set converted to greyscale with 50,000 training images and 10,000 test images.
-For both of these datasets, we model the data with a multinomial likelihood and a Dirichlet prior.
+We will apply our accelerated inference technique on three large dimensional data sets:\footnote{Code is available at \texttt{https://github.com/michaelzhang01/acceleratedDP}} \begin{itemize} \item The $ 28 \times 28 $ dimensional MNIST handwritten digit dataset \citep{LeCun:Cortes:1998}, consisting of a training set of 60,000 images and test set of 10,000 images. \item The $ 168 \times 192 $ dimensional Cropped Extended Yale Face Dataset B \citep{Lee:Ho:Kriegman:2005}, divided into 1,818 training images and 606 test set images. \item The CIFAR-10 \citep{Krizhevsky:2009} image data set converted to greyscale with 50,000 training images and 10,000 test images. \end{itemize}

+For these image datasets, we model the data with a multinomial likelihood and a Dirichlet base measure.
+Each image is represented as a $D$-dimensional vectors $X_i$, where each entry $x_{id}$ is an integer from 0 to 255, indicating the pixel intensity of image $n$'s $d$-th pixel and each image as having a total pixel sum as $N_i = \sum_d x_{id}$ which we assume to be known.
+We choose to use this likelihood because we can take advantage of multinomial-Dirichlet conjugacy and easily compare with other methods that depend on conjugate priors.
+However, this model choice has numerous obvious flaws--there is no spatial dependence among pixels, the likelihood does not strictly limit the value of the pixels to be less than $255$, and the likelihood is sensitive to rotations and scaling of the data (this drawback becomes particularly noticeable in the MNIST example where the learned clusters are rotated and rescaled variants of the digits).

+We compare our results to the mean-field variational inference algorithm for learning DP mixtures from \cite{Blei:Jordan:2006}.
+Variational methods are typically faster than MCMC algorithms, but lack the theoretical guarantees.
 In each experiment we initialized all observations to the same cluster and distributed the data randomly across $ 10 $ processors for the distributable algorithms (our method and the uncollapsed sampler).
 We ran the sampler for either $ 1000 $ iterations or two days (whichever arrived first) with a global synchronization step every $ 10 $ iterations (synchronization steps are used for our method and the uncollapsed sampler only) and stopped the accelerated sampling after $ 50 $ iterations.

-For the random and $ K $-means initialization tests (labeled ``Rand.
-Init.'' and ``KM Init.'' on the figures, respectively), we distributed data to $ 100 $ initial clusters either by random sampling or $ K $-means allocation.
+To show that our acceleration method provides benefits beyond a naive initial pre-clustering, we explored several initializations for each algorithm.
+Rather than initialize to a single cluster, we initialized to either $K=100$ initial clusters, either via random sampling, or by $K$-means clustering (labeled ``Rand.
+Init.'' and ``KM Init.'' on the figures, respectively).
+As in the previous section, we set $ \gamma=1 $.
+We learned $ \alpha $ according to \cite{West:1992} for the MCMC-based methods but fixed $ \alpha=10 $ for the variational experiments.
+As a baseline comparison, we also run only the hybrid parallel DPMM algorithm from \cite{Zhang:2016}, which constitutes the second exact stage of our sampler, initialized with all the data in a single cluster.